-2.3.2 IPv4 Address Assignment
+2.3.3 IPv4 Address Assignment

-When you connect to the school network or your home WiFi network, you need to get an IP address in order for your device to communicate with the router, to transmit data to and from websites like Google.
-Without it, your device would be useless.
+When you connect to the school network or your home WiFi network, you need to get an IP address to identify yourself on the network, and to allow for data transmission.
+Without it, no device would be able to send you data, as they won't know where you are on the network.